Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * FCN: The FCN field is encoded on N = 6 bits, so WINDOW_SIZE = 63 tiles
   are allowed in a window
 * Window index: encoded on W = 2 bits.
 So 4 windows are available.
-* RCS calculation algorithm: CRC32 using 0xEDB88320 (i.e. the reverse
-  representation of the polynomial used e.g. in the Ethernet standard [RFC3385]) as suggested in {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
+* RCS: Use recommended calculation algorithm in {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
 * MAX_ACK_REQUESTS: 8
 * Tile: size is 10 bytes
 * Retransmission and inactivity timers:
-  LoRaWAN end-devices do not implement a "retransmission timer".
+  LoRaWAN end-devices MUST not implement a "retransmission timer".
 At the end of a window or a fragmentation session, corresponding ACK(s) is (are) transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of end-device.
-  If this ACK is not received by the end-device at the end of its RX windows, it sends an all-0 (or an all-1) fragment with no payload to request an SCHC ACK retransmission.
-The periodicity between retransmission of the all-0/all-1 fragments is device/application specific and MAY be different for each device (not specified).
+  If this ACK is not received by the end-device at the end of its RX windows, it sends an SCHC ACK REQ.
+The periodicity between retransmission of SCHC ACK REQs is device/application specific and MAY be different for each device (not specified).
 The SCHC gateway implements an "inactivity timer".
   The default RECOMMENDED duration of this timer is 12 hours.
 This value is mainly driven by application requirements and MAY be changed by the